-Born in the Bronx on June 12, 1954, Donald Revell is a graduate of SUNY-Binghamton and SUNY-Buffalo.
-His first collection of poems, From the Abandoned Cities, was published by Harper & Row in 1983.
-Since then, he has published several collections, including The English Boat (Alice James Books, 2018), Drought-Adapted Vine (Alice James Books, 2015), Essay: A Critical Memoir (Omnidawn Publishing, 2015), The Bitter Withy (Alice James Books, 2009), A Thief of Strings (Alice James Books, 2007), Pennyweight Windows: New And Selected Poems (Alice James Books, 2005), My Mojave (Alice James Books, 2003), Arcady (Wesleyan University Press, 2002), There Are Three (Wesleyan University Press, 1998), Beautiful Shirt (Wesleyan University Press, 1994), Erasures (Wesleyan University Press, 1992), New Dark Ages (Wesleyan University Press, 1990), and The Gaza of Winter (University of Georgia Press, 1988).
+Born in the Bronx on June 12, 1954, Donald Revell is a graduate of SUNY Binghamton and SUNY Buffalo.

+Revell’s first collection of poems, From the Abandoned Cities, was published by Harper & Row in 1983.
+Since then, he has published numerous works, including The English Boat (Alice James Books, 2018); Drought-Adapted Vine (Alice James Books, 2015); Essay: A Critical Memoir (Omnidawn Publishing, 2015); The Bitter Withy (Alice James Books, 2009); A Thief of Strings (Alice James Books, 2007); Pennyweight Windows: New And Selected Poems (Alice James Books, 2005); My Mojave (Alice James Books, 2003); Arcady (Wesleyan University Press, 2002); There Are Three (Wesleyan University Press, 1998); Beautiful Shirt (Wesleyan University Press, 1994); Erasures (Wesleyan University Press, 1992); New Dark Ages (Wesleyan University Press, 1990); and The Gaza of Winter (University of Georgia Press, 1988).
 He has also translated two volumes of the poetry of Guillaume Apollinaire: The Self-Dismembered Man: Selected Later Poems (2004) and Alcools (1995), both from Wesleyan University Press.
 Revell’s essays have appeared in The Art of Attention: A Poet’s Eye (Graywolf Press, 2007) and Invisible Green: Selected Prose (OmniDawn, 2005).